 Any muscle in your body can cramp.
 The muscles in your feet and legs are no exception.
 In fact, the arch of your foot, as well as your calves and thighs, are the most prone to cramping, notes the American Osteopathic Association (AOA).

 This problem occurs when a muscle involuntary contracts and cannot relax.
-Athletes, seniors and overweight or obese individuals are at greater risk for muscle cramps.
+Athletes, seniors and people with overweight or obesity are at greater risk for muscle cramps.

-For example, if you're overweight, the extra pounds can put pressure on the muscles in your feet or those surrounding the spine, causing pain and spasms.
+For example, if you have overweight, the extra pounds can put pressure on the muscles in your feet or those surrounding the spine, causing pain and spasms.
 An athlete, on the other hand, may notice that his toes cramp and get stuck during or after exercise because of insufficient stretching.

 Read more: How to Stop Foot Pain With 7 Easy Exercises